 Escrow Fees Explained And What To Look For

-This blog post is going to try and uncover some of the mystery behind how an escrow fee is calculated and some of key ingredients to look for when shopping escrow services.
+This blog post is going to try and uncover some of the mystery behind how an escrow fee is calculated and some of the key ingredients to look for when shopping escrow services.

 Let’s first start with a generalization of how a typical escrow fee is calculated.
-By most accounts, an Escrow Officer will generate a buyer and seller base escrow fee and calculate it based on purchase price.
+By most accounts, an Escrow Officer will generate a buyer and seller base escrow fee and calculate it based on the purchase price.
 I made a few calls to local companies in San Diego and my basic research shows the following as a range:

 $1.00 – $2.25 per $1,000 in price plus $250 – $500 Base fee.